eemaann1/Semantic-Similarity-between-Legal-documents/README.md

 Specifically, the project involves:

-Designing and implementing at least two baseline models, such as BiLSTM, Attention-based Encoder, or other custom architectures.
+Designing and implementing at least two baseline models: BiLSTM, Attention-based Encoder.

-Training and evaluating these models from scratch — without relying on any pre-trained transformer or fine-tuned legal models.
+Training and evaluating these models from scratch.

-Comparing model performance using standard NLP evaluation metrics such as Accuracy, F1-Score, Precision, Recall, and ROC-AUC.
+Comparing model performance using NLP evaluation metrics such as Accuracy, F1-Score, Precision, Recall, and ROC-AUC.

-Conducting a detailed comparative analysis to highlight the strengths and limitations of each baseline model in capturing and interpreting legal clause semantics.

-The overall goal is to establish foundational baselines for future transformer-based or domain-specific enhancements in legal text understanding.